• Skip to primary navigation

 1. Open a Text Document and type a single Letter or single Word (for example type letter “C” or the word “Clear”).

-2. Using your Mouse, select the Word that you just typed and press Command+C keys on the keyboard of your Mac.
+2. Using the Mouse, select the Word that you just typed and press Command+C keys on the keyboard of your Mac.

 Type Word in Text Document